seedstack/website/content/docs/w20/manual/culture.md

 <p> {{ 'application.key' | localize }} </p>
 ```

+You can also apply the localization programmatically by calling the CultureService.

 # Formatting

 Numbers and dates can be formatted in various ways by using formatting patterns.